JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 > God is the only stationary, self-contained, and changeless being in the whole universe of universes, having no outside, no beyond, no past, and no future.
 God is purposive energy (creative spirit) and absolute will, and these are self-existent and universal.
 >
 > Since God is self-existent, he is absolutely independent.
 The very identity of God is inimical to change.
 "I, the Lord, change not."
 God is immutable; but not until you achieve Paradise status can you even begin to understand how God can pass from simplicity to complexity, from identity to variation, from quiescence to motion, from infinity to finitude, from the divine to the human, and from unity to duality and triunity.
-And God can thus modify the manifestations of his absoluteness because divine immutability does not imply immobility; God has will--he is will.
+And God can thus modify the manifestations of his absoluteness because divine immutability does not imply immobility; God has will—he is will.
 >
 > God is the being of absolute self-determination; there are no limits to his universe reactions save those which are self-imposed, and his freewill acts are conditioned only by those divine qualities and perfect attributes which inherently characterize his eternal nature.
 Therefore is God related to the universe as the being of final goodness plus a free will of creative infinity.
 [UB 4:4.1](/en/The_Urantia_Book/4#p4_1)
 >